jparrill/hypershift-disconnected/docs/content/Dual/hostedcluster/baremetalhost.md

 ## Agents registration

-After the Nodes boot, we will see some agents appearing in the namespace
+After the nodes have booted up, you will observe the appearance of agents within the namespace.

 ```
 NAMESPACE         NAME                                   CLUSTER   APPROVED   ROLE          STAGE